 This is especially important if, for example, your caravan is at a static site near the sea, a lake, river etc.

-How to go about getting a good caravan insurance quote
+How to go about getting a cheap quote?

 There was a time when it was only possible to get caravan insurance via specialist companies.
 Thankfully, today that’s all changing.
 More general companies offering caravan insurance packages has resulted in the market becoming far more competitive and insuring a caravan more affordable as a result – meaning caravan owners have more money to spend on their holiday itself.

 Tips on getting cheap caravan insurance